DallanQ/lotr_journeys_in_middle_earth/QA.md

 > When doing a skill check, do you have to draw all of the cards, or can you stop drawing whenever you want.
 For example, if I am doing a might test and need 1 success, and my might is 3, if I draw a success on the first card drawn, can I then stop drawing?

-The cards are technically all drawn at the same time.
-It's not an iterative process.
-So no, you can't stop halfway.

-You reveal all the cards you are supposed to, then check the test success.
-“To perform a test, a hero reveals cards from the top of their skill deck.
-The number of cards they reveal is equal to the value of the stat being tested.
-After revealing cards, the hero determines the number of success“

-Also, remember that you always want to know as much about your deck as possible - not just what is available but also what isn’t available.
-So even if you pass the test with the success on the first of three cards, you will also know what those other cards are.
+All cards for a skill check must be drawn at once; you cannot stop partway.
+Draw the full number of cards according to the stat being tested, then check for successes after all cards are revealed.

 [attack-using-melee-and-ranged-weapon-simultaneousl](https://boardgamegeek.com/thread/2633534/attack-using-melee-and-ranged-weapon-simultaneousl)

-> I’m planing to start a new campaign, one question arose, when I tried to decide which weapons to take.
-> Can I use the sling and say the knive simultaneously when I attack?
-I assume this has been asked before, but I cannot seem to find the answer.
-> I know the important thing is that both test the same ability (i.e. agility).
-But for some reason it feels strange to use a melee and a ranged weapon at the same time.
-> So, can I choose both weapons to inflict damage on the same attack test?
+> I'm starting a new campaign and wondering if I can use both a melee weapon (e.g., knife) and a ranged weapon (e.g., sling) in the same attack, provided they rely on the same ability (like agility).
+Is it allowed to apply damage from both weapons in a single attack test?

 Yes, you can use both provided you are in the same space as the target.
 If you aren't sharing a space, you'll only be able to use the ranged weapon, of course.